jadedagher/Sentimental_recommendation_AMZN_Product/README.md

 ###### Cross-validation method consists on creating differents train/test dataset and run each of them to reduce overfitting.

 ###### We set the minimal rating at 3 because we consider a song can be considered as good with this minimal rating.
-Moreover, it allows us to recommend with more data and to be more precise.
+Moreover, it allows us to recommend with more data and to improve the accuracy.

 #### The model method is set to *UBCF cosine* (or *UBCF Pearson*)